-Join Angie Taylor for an in-depth discussion in this video Grouping objects, part of Up and Running with Illustrator CS6.
+Join Angie Taylor for an in-depth discussion in this video Grouping objects, part of Learning Illustrator CS6.

 There are times where you want to keep your objects on a single layer, but you may want to treat them as a group.
 And here are a couple of examples of where you would find grouping useful.
 Want I want you to do is open up Grouping Start AI if you have access to the Training Files folder, and you can follow along.
 You can also open up Grouping Animations Start AI, so we have two files for this section.
 We're going to start with Grouping Start AI.
 And in here you can see I've got 2 layers.